amd/libflame/test/main/ReadMe.txt

    1) Default layout is set to Column_major.
 In case user specifies anything other than row_major/column_major, matrix layout is considered to be column_major.
-   2) LAPACKE interface testing is only added for GESV API.
+   2) LAPACKE interface testing is only supported for config based tests.